hExPY/blsspainvisa-auto-filler/README.md

 # blsspainvisa-auto-filler

-This tampermonkey script makes it easy as a breeze to finally get an appointment for a visa to spain.
+This tampermonkey script makes it easy as a breeze to finally get an appointment for a visa to Spain.

+## Potential Deprecation Notice

+The website of BLSSpain changed and now requires you to create an account.
+If you have information if the script still works or needs an update, please keep me posted through Issues or Pull requests.

 ## Why this tampermonkey script?